-And there are also two stretch mesh pockets on the sides, for kids who prefer water bottles to hydration bladders.
+And there are also two stretch mesh side pockets, for kids who prefer water bottles to hydration bladders.
 On top of that, the HydraJet is also equipped with bungee cord on the front panel, which is great for stashing any bulky gear.

 One reason why your kids will love this pack is that it is super comfortable to wear.
-It features the AirScape backpanel with excellent ventilation and a hipbelt made only from breathable mesh, making it a great choice for hot summer days.
-The backpanel and the harness are both padded, for premium carrying comfort.
+It features the AirScape back panel with excellent ventilation and a waist belt made only from breathable mesh, making it a great choice for hot summer days.
+The back panel and the harness are both padded, for premium carrying comfort.

 The HydraJet comes with Osprey’s trusty 1.5-liter Hydraulics reservoir and all the necessary accessories.
 It’s known for the Quick Connect feature, which allows you to detach the bladder from the hose, making refills easy and effortless.
 On top of that, the reservoir is made from BPA-free plastic, and it makes use of the bite valve that prevents any leaks.

 It’s important to get a backpack that will be just the right size for your kid – obviously.
 But how do you pick the perfect one?
 And will you have to replace it within a few months?

 You should always look at the dimensions of each backpack, and try to see just how big that is on your child’s back.
 A backpack that’s too big might seem like a good idea because they will be able to use it longer, but it’s likely to weigh them down.
 Which means they won’t want to wear it, and you’ll wind up having to buy another backpack anyway.